Pillory of Bragança: History

 The pillory was erected in 500 A.D.
 In 1187, D. Sancho I conceded the municipality's foral, ordering the reconstruction of the pillory, while promoting the region's growth.
 In 1219, Afonso II confirmed the municipal charter established by his predecessor which was later extended by D. Afonso III on 20 May 1253.

 The first fair conceded to the region occurred on 15 July 1455: for a period of 16 days, allowing merchants and vendors to sell goods at the site.
 Bragança's growth was progressive and cumulative, finally resulting in its reclassification as city on 20 February 1464, by Afonso V.

 The pillory's politico-administrative and judicial importance was made obvious in 1507.
-Owing to the nuisance resulting from the custom of exhibiting the dismembered body parts of sentenced peasants on the pillory, D. Manual ordered that these artifacts be moved to another area of the town.
+Owing to the nuisance resulting from the custom of exhibiting the severed body parts of sentenced peasants on the pillory, D. Manual ordered that these artifacts be moved to another area of the town.
 As was noted: "it was near the settlement and did very great damage because the square was very small and the pillory was near the main door of the church...and so near the door of the fortress".
-As noted, D. Manuel ordered that the hands, feet, ears and dismembered heads of the convicted should be moved to the archway gate of São Bendito, which was the old city gate, along the main road.
+As noted, D. Manuel ordered that the hands, feet, ears and severed heads of the convicted should be moved to the archway gate of São Bendito, which was the old city gate, along the main road.

 On 11 November 1514, D. Manuel, ordered the construction of a new pillory to the newly conceded foral, when the monarch conceded its inhabitants the privilege of not suffering the pillory for delinquency in the village.

 Father Carvalho da Costa referred to the pillory along the square in 1706, when writing a description of the square and the old municipal hall (the Domus Municipalis).
 By this time the comarca had transferred to the titleholders of the House of Bragança, who were also held dominion of the lands of the province.
 They were responsible for establishing many of the socio-judicial institutions, resulting in an expansion of the local authority, that includes judges, magistrates, procurators, secretaries, aldermen and other judicial appointments ordered by the Crown.

 Bishop Frair Aleixo de Miranda Henriques transferred the bishopric of Miranda do Douro (1545) to Bragança in 1764.

 Just after the mid-century, in 1860 the pillory was removed from its old square and moved to the Praça de Santiago.
 In 1873, Bragança was divided in two: the older quarter became the town of Bragança, while the other evolved into the city of Bragança.